prometheus-operator/kube-prometheus/README.md

 $ kubectl --namespace monitoring port-forward svc/grafana 3000
 ```

-Then access via [http://localhost:3000](http://localhost:3000) and use the default grafana user:password of `admin:admin`.
+Then access via [http://localhost:3000](http://localhost:3000) and use the grafana user:password of `admin:prom-operator`.

 Alert Manager